rakeshtherani/Zarklab-Queries/blockchain-analysis-sql-queries.md

 ORDER BY time_c_to_a DESC;
 ```

-**Explanation**:
+**Explanation:**
 - Purpose: Identifies sequences where funds move from wallet_a to wallet_b, then to wallet_c, and back to wallet_a.
 - Unique Insight: Circular trading can be indicative of attempts to manipulate market volumes or obscure the origin of funds.

 ### 3.2 Identifying Dormant Wallets Suddenly Receiving Large Funds

-**Objective**: Find wallets that were inactive for an extended period and then received large transactions, which may indicate compromised wallets or preparation for significant market moves.
+**Objective:** Find wallets that were inactive for an extended period and then received large transactions, which may indicate compromised wallets or preparation for significant market moves.

-**SQL Query**:
+**SQL Query:**

 ```sql
 WITH wallet_activity AS (
     SELECT